j23d/kotti_paster/README.rst

    $ paster create -t kotti_addon my_addon_name --no-interactive content_type=true

 The addon contains example code - change it and add your fancy stuff.
 See the `Kotti documentation`_ for further informations.
+In the documentation you will find a `tutorial`_ where you get more information how to start an addon with kotti_paster.

 .. _Kotti documentation: http://kotti.readthedocs.org/en/latest/index.html